 Some do better, and others do worse.
 Still, every so often, an heir comes along who profoundly changes how business is operated and leaves a meaningful legacy for the family to build upon further.

 Dario Cecchini inherited his family’s 250-year-old butcher shop in Panzano, Italy 30 years ago and has turned a small shop into a mecca for foodies, built a brand that is now recognized internationally, extended the business into other areas, with restaurants and branded packaged products, and become a star of the international media and in the restaurant world.

 He has been featured dozens of times in the international media, with outlets from the New York Times, to Atlantic Magazine, to the New Yorker singing his praises and waxing lyrical about his butcher shop, restaurants, and his philosophy.
 A quick YouTube search turns up more than 175 videos, including this great episode from Anthony Bourdain’s No Reservations on the Travel Channel.

-Dario is a philosopher as well as a chef and a butcher, but more than anything he is an entrepreneur who has taken a passion for traditional methods of butchering and food preparation and turned these into a thriving small business in the heart of Tuscany.
-The Cecchini brand stands for humanity, quality, and tradition and these values have resonated across the world of restaurants, business, the locavore movement, and the internet.
+Dario is a philosopher as well as a chef and a butcher.
+Still, more than anything, he is an entrepreneur who has taken a passion for traditional methods of butchering and food preparation and turned these into a thriving small business in the heart of Tuscany.
+The Cecchini brand stands for humanity, quality, and tradition, and these values have resonated across the world of restaurants, business, the locavore movement, and the internet.

 In the meantime, grazie Dario, for your food, your spirit, and your entrepreneurial passion.
 Bravo!